Trump's historic 2nd trial opens with jarring video of siege - WTMJ

 Associated Press

-WASHINGTON (AP) — Donald Trump’s historic second impeachment trial opened Tuesday in the Senate with graphic video of the deadly Jan.
-6 attack on Congress and the defeated former president whipping up a rally crowd — “We’re going to walk down to the Capitol!” — as he encouraged a futile fight over his presidency.
+WASHINGTON (AP) — House Democrats opened Donald Trump’s historic second impeachment trial Tuesday showing the former president whipping up a rally crowd to march to the Capitol and “fight like hell” against his reelection defeat, followed by graphic video of the deadly attack on Congress that came soon after.

-The lead House prosecutor told senators the case would present “cold, hard facts” against Trump, who is charged with inciting the siege of the Capitol to overturn the election he lost to Democrat Joe Biden.
-Senators sitting as jurors, many who themselves fled for safety that day, watched the jarring video that showed the chaotic scene, rioters pushing past police to storm the halls, Trump flags waving.
+The lead prosecutor told senators the case would present “cold, hard facts” against Trump, who is charged with inciting the mob siege of the Capitol to overturn the election he lost to Democrat Joe Biden.
+Senators sitting as jurors, many who themselves fled for safety that day, watched the jarring video of Trump supporters battling past police to storm the halls, Trump flags waving.

 “That’s a high crime and misdemeanor,” said Rep. Jamie Raskin, D-Md., in opening remarks.
 “If that’s not an impeachable offense, then there’s no such thing.”

-Trump is the first president to face impeachment charges after leaving office and the first to be twice impeached .
-The Capitol siege stunned the world as rioters stormed the building to try to stop the certification of Biden’s victory, a domestic attack on the nation’s seat of government unlike any in its history.
+Trump is the first president to face impeachment charges after leaving office and the first to be twice impeached.
+The Capitol siege stunned the world as hundreds of rioters ransacked the building to try to stop the certification of Biden’s victory, a domestic attack on the nation’s seat of government unlike any in its history.
 Five people died.

 Trump’s lawyers are insisting that he is not guilty of the sole charge of “incitement of insurrection,” his fiery words just a figure of speech as he encouraged a rally crowd to “fight like hell” for his presidency.
 But prosecutors say he “has no good defense” and they promise new evidence.

-“Hear ye, hear ye, hear ye,” the acting sergeant at arms intoned to start the trial.

-Security remains extremely tight at the Capitol, a changed place after the attack, fenced off with razor wire and armed National Guard troops on patrol.
+Security remained extremely tight at the Capitol on Tuesday, a changed place after the attack, fenced off with razor wire with armed National Guard troops on patrol.
 The nine House managers walked across the shuttered building to prosecute the case before the Senate.

-In an opening prayer, Senate Chaplain Barry Black asked God to “take control of this impeachment trial” and “have mercy on our beloved land.”

-With senators gathered as the court of impeachment, sworn to deliver “impartial justice,” the trial is starting with debate and a vote over whether it’s constitutionally permissible to prosecute Trump after he is no longer in the White House.
-First, senators were voting on a resolution laying out the trial schedule for the day’s ahead.

-Instead, House managers prosecuting the case will show videos of the violence, including never before seen evidence, and chart a succinct story beginning with Trump’s false claims the election was stolen and ending with the attempt at insurrection.

-Trump’s defense team has said it plans to counter with its own cache of videos of Democratic politicians making fiery speeches.
-“We have some videos up our sleeve,” Senior Trump adviser Jason Miller said on a podcast Monday.

-White House press secretary Jen Psaki said Monday that Biden will be busy with the business of the presidency and won’t spend much time watching the televised proceedings.
-“He’ll leave it to his former colleagues in the Senate,” she said.
+White House press secretary Jen Psaki said Biden would not be watching the trial of his predecessor.

-A first test Tuesday will be on a vote on the constitutionality of the trial, signaling attitudes in the Senate.
-The chamber is divided 50-50 between Democrats and Republicans, with a two-thirds vote, 67 senators, required for conviction.

-A similar question was posed late last month, when Sen. Rand Paul of Kentucky forced a vote to set aside the trial because Trump was no longer in office.
-At that time, 45 Republicans voted in favor of Paul’s measure.
-Just five Republicans joined with Democrats to pursue the trial: Mitt Romney of Utah, Ben Sasse of Nebraska, Susan Collins of Maine, Lisa Murkowski of Alaska and Pat Toomey of Pennsylvania
+Lead lawyer Bruce Castor said that no member of the former president’s defense team would do anything but condemn the violence of the “repugnant” attack, and “in the strongest possible way denounce the rioters.”

+Yet Trump’s attorney appealed to the senators as “patriots first,” and encouraged them to be “cool headed” as they assess the arguments.

 Presidential impeachment trials have been conducted only three times before, leading to acquittals for Andrew Johnson, Bill Clinton and then Trump last year.

+Trump’s case is hardly a run of the mill corruption charge, he said, but incitement of insurrection.
+If Congress stands by, “it would invite future presidents to use their power without any fear of accountability.”

+In filings, lawyers for the former president lobbed a wide-ranging attack against the House case, suggesting Trump was simply exercising his First Amendment rights and dismissing the trial as “political theater” on the same Senate floor invaded by the mob.

-Typically senators sit at their desks for such occasions, but the COVID-19 crisis has upended even this tradition.
-Instead, senators will be allowed to spread out, in the “marble room” just off the Senate floor, where proceedings will be shown on TV, and in the public galleries above the chamber, to accommodate social distancing, according to a person familiar with the discussions.
+Because of the COVID-19 crisis, senators were allowed to spread out, including in the “marble room” just off the Senate floor, where proceedings are shown on TV, or even in the public galleries above the chamber.
+Most were at their desks on the opening day, however.

+Presiding was not the chief justice of the United States, as in previous presidential impeachment trials, but the chamber’s senior-most member of the majority party, Sen. Patrick Leahy of Vermont.

 Trump’s second impeachment trial is expected to diverge from the lengthy, complicated affair of a year ago.
 In that case, Trump was charged with having privately pressured Ukraine to dig up dirt on Biden, then a Democratic rival for the presidency.

-The Democratic-led House impeached the president swiftly, one week after the most violent attack on Congress in more than 200 years.
+The Democratic-led House impeached the president swiftly, one week after the attack.
 Five people died, including a woman shot by police inside the building and a police officer who died the next day of his injuries.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.